THE INTERNATIONAL DRAGON CLASS

 The Gold Cup, which can only be held in certain specified European countries, is unique in that all six races count without discard.
 It is held annually and has attracted over 100 entries, usually starting in one fleet.

-Resources for further learning:
+Resources for further reading:

 The International Dragon Association